Burningstone91/smart-home-setup/README.md

                     title: "Erledigt"
 ```

 Then the automation that waits for someone to mark the task as solved by pressing the done button in the notification.
-This then updates the sensor with the name current time and the name of the executor of the task.
+This then updates the sensor with the name, current time and the name of the executor of the task.

 ```yaml
 # Mark task as solved and reply